Self-locating datum marker buoy

 A self-locating datum marker buoy (SLDMB) is a drifting surface buoy designed to measure surface ocean currents.
 The design is based on those of the Coastal Ocean Dynamics Experiment (CODE) and Davis-style oceanographic surface drifters – National Science Foundation (NSF) funded experiments exploring ocean surface currents.
-The SLDMB was designed for deployment by United States Coast Guard (USCG) vessels in search and rescue (SAR) missions, and is equipped with a Global Positioning Satellite (GPS) sensor that, upon deployment in fresh- or saltwater, transmits its location periodically to the USCG to aid in SAR missions.
-Additionally, SLDMB are deployed in oceanographic research in order to study surface currents of the ocean.
+The SLDMB was designed for deployment by United States Coast Guard (USCG) vessels in search and rescue (SAR) missions and is equipped with a Global Positioning Satellite (GPS) sensor that, upon deployment in fresh- or saltwater, transmits its location periodically to the USCG to aid in SAR missions.
+Additionally, SLDMB is deployed in oceanographic research in order to study surface currents of the ocean.
 This design has also been utilized by Nomis Connectivity for secure ocean-based communications.

 Design

 The SLDMB is based on the Davis-style drifter design, which attempts to minimize the effects of wind and surface waves.
 This is accomplished by reducing the area above the ocean surface to small floats and an antenna.
 Below the surface is a series of drogue vanes to 70 cm. (less than the 1 m Davis-style buoy) in depth, which catch the ocean current, along with electronic equipment that deploys the vanes and antenna, receives the GPS signal and transmits the location to the USCG.

-SLDMB construction varies by manufacturer, but those used by the USCG consists of four orthogonal drag vanes 0.5m wide and 0.7m high of nylon fabric.
-These are supported by PVC arms at top and bottom, which extend from a cylindrical hull that contains the electronic equipment.
-Small floats are attached to the end of each upper arm in order to maintain buoyancy, and a small antenna projects above the SLDMB.
+SLDMB construction varies by manufacturer, but those used by the USCG consist of four orthogonal drag vanes 0.5m wide and 0.7m high of nylon fabric.
+These are supported by PVC arms at the top and bottom, which extend from a cylindrical hull that contains the electronic equipment.
+Small floats are attached to the end of each upper arm in order to maintain buoyancy and a small antenna projects above the SLDMB.

 Deployment of the SLDMB may be accomplished by aircraft (both fixed-wing and rotary) or by ship.
 SLDMB deployed by aircraft are encased in a tube and attached to a parachute which decreases the impact produced upon hitting the water but without so much drag that the buoy can drift off-course according to USCG SAR guidelines.
 Upon reaching the ocean surface, the outer casing and parachute break away from the SLDMB, and the spring-loaded antenna deploys.
-Electronics consist of a GPS receiver, electronic transmitter and sufficient batteries to provide continuous data collection for a period of two weeks to one month.
+Electronics consist of a GPS receiver, electronic transmitter, and sufficient batteries to provide continuous data collection for a period of two weeks to one month.